EarlGray/SECD/README.md

     READ    :  puts the input s-expression on top of S:
                 (s, e, READ.c, d) -> ((read).s, e, c, d)

-There are some functions implemented in C for efficiency:
+There are some functions implemented in C for efficiency (native.c):
 - `append`, `list`, `null?`, `copy`: are heavily used by the compiler, native for efficiency;
 - `number?`, `symbol?`, `eof-object?`: may be implemented in native code only;
 - `secd`: takes a symbol as the first arguments, outputs the following: current tick number with `(secd 'tick)`, prints current environment for `(secd 'env)`, shows how many cells are available with `(secd 'free)`;